 The choice and combination of colours and prints on quilt fabric can make or break your quilt.
 To make this a bit easier to understand, we first need to take a look at colour theory.

 When it comes to colour, the best advice that can be given to any quilter is to use colours that you like.
 The second tip is to observe colour relationships around you.

 Looking at a quilt, it may sometimes seem flat or dull, and this is a result of using fabrics of the same value or tone.
 It is important to use a combination of light, medium and dark colours.
-There is a smart little tool available that you can use to help you determine the tone of fabrics.

 Primary colours are red, blue and yellow.
 These cannot be created from a combination of other colours, and thus are considered primary because other colours can be created from them.

 Secondary colours are achieved by combining two primary colours.

 Red and blue produce purple.

 Red and yellow produce orange.